 The primary difference between NSAIDs and acetaminophen (Actamin, Pandadol, Tylenol) lies in the way each relieves pain.
 Acetaminophen works primarily in the brain to block pain messages and seems to influence the parts of the brain that help reduce fever.
 That means it can help relieve headaches and minor pains.
 But it's not as effective against pain associated with inflammation.

-Inflammation is a common feature of many chronic conditions as well as injuries.
+Inflammation is a common feature of many chronic conditions and injuries.
 NSAIDs reduce the level of certain chemicals called prostaglandins that are involved in inflammation.
 Treatment with NSAIDs can lead to less swelling and less pain.

 What Are Some Examples of NSAIDs?